Glossary | Entitle

 Industry terminology

-- Zero Standing Privileges (ZSP): An identity security principle that eliminates persistent privileged access for users and systems, instead provisioning elevated access when necessary through Just-In-Time (JIT) methods.
+- Zero Standing Privileges (ZSP): Identity security principle that eliminates persistent privileged access for users and systems, instead provisioning elevated access when necessary through Just-In-Time (JIT) methods.
 Entitle implements ZSP by enabling temporary access grants, significantly reducing risk exposure from dormant but privileged accounts.

-- Least Privilege: A security principle stating that a system should restrict the access privileges of users (or processes acting on behalf of users) to the minimum necessary to accomplish their assigned tasks.
+- Least Privilege: Security principle stating that a system should restrict the access privileges of users (or processes acting on behalf of users) to the minimum necessary to accomplish their assigned tasks.

-- Visibility: The ability to gain real-time insights into user access and entitlements across systems and applications.
+- Visibility: Ability to gain real-time insights into user access and entitlements across systems and applications.
 In Entitle, this visibility helps identify potential risks and ensure compliance with access policies.

-- Control access: The process of managing and enforcing access policies to ensure users can only access resources they are authorized for, and only when necessary.
+- Control access: Process of managing and enforcing access policies to ensure users can only access resources they are authorized for, and only when necessary.
 Entitle strengthens security by automating access provisioning through just-in-time access controls and providing comprehensive visibility into user activities, reducing risk and ensuring compliance.

 Glossary terms

-- User: An entity that can receive, hold, and be stripped of entitlements
+- User: Manifestation of identity in Entitle.
+An entity that can have, be granted with, or revoked out of entitlements

-- Application: A SaaS infrastructure or an application that Entitle can integrate with, e.g., AWS, Salesforce
+- Application: SaaS infrastructure or an application that Entitle can integrate with, e.g., AWS, Salesforce

-- Integration: A specific instance or integration with an "Application".
+- Integration: Specific instance or integration with an "Application".
 Integration includes the configuration needed to connect Entitle, including credentials, as well as all the user's permissions information

-- Resource: An entity within an "Integration" to which a user can gain access via an "Entitlement", e.g., DB table, group of users
+- Resource: Entity within an "Integration" to which a user can gain access via an "Entitlement", e.g., DB table, group of users

-- Role: A level of access to which a "User" is entitled to a "Resource", e.g., Read, Admin
+- Role: Level of access to which a "User" is entitled to a "Resource", e.g., Read, Admin

-- Permission, or Entitlement: The right a user has to access a "Resource" of an "Integration" via a specific "Role"
+- Permission, or Entitlement: Right a user has to access a "Resource" of an "Integration" via a specific "Role"

-- Bundle: A set of permissions that can be assigned or revoked together by Entitle
+- Bundle: Set of permissions that can be assigned or revoked together by Entitle

-- Tag: A metadata element applied to an Entitle entity, such as a resource, that helps you identify and classify the entity based on settings relevant to your organization.
+- Tag: Metadata element applied to an Entitle entity, such as a resource, that helps you identify and classify the entity based on settings relevant to your organization.
 It is a single value element even if originally fetched from a key-value pair.
-Entitle can retrieve tags from integrations and actively modify its internally managed tags.
+Entitle can retrieve tags from integrations and actively modify its internally managed tags

 GitHub example